92arpitgoyal/ag-blog/src/pages/works/mtx-b2b.md

 - https://res.cloudinary.com/arpit-goyal/image/upload/v1650735951/add_member_s3yrko.png
 - https://res.cloudinary.com/arpit-goyal/image/upload/v1650735967/Card_page_cbglk1.png
 - https://res.cloudinary.com/arpit-goyal/image/upload/v1650735984/opiate_fkyhwg.png
+description: '<p>I worked as a Product Manager at MTX B2B, where I shipped a variety of products for the Education, Public sectors, but primarily the HealthCare industry.
+  I contributed to critical products such as COVID–19 self-assessment, contact tracing, syndromic mapping, and vaccination apps(links: NYC, Arizona, Florida, etc).</p><p>I also built products from the ground up like "Code Blue," which assists emergency medical responders in navigating the situation and assisting medical emergencies like cardiac or respiratory arrest.</p>'

 ---
 I worked as a Product Manager at MTX B2B, where I shipped a variety of products for the Education, Public sectors, but primarily the HealthCare industry.
 I contributed to critical products such as COVID–19 self-assessment, contact tracing, syndromic mapping, and vaccination apps(links: NYC, Arizona, Florida, etc).